lexibank/tlopo/out/vol3/chapter5.md

 Often with a short gnarled trunk or branches leaning out over the sea, Calophyllum inophyllum is a salient shore tree about 10--20 metres tall with fragrant flowers and small round fruit ([Hviding 2005](../references.md#source-Hviding2005): 106).

 Its red wood is very hard and difficult to work when it is seasoned.
 The grain is interlocked, and so the wood does not split easily ([Margetts 2005b](../references.md#source-Margetts2005b)).
-Its straight smaller branches are used for pig spears, for outrigger booms and for building ([Sorensen 1950](../references.md#source-Sorensen1950), [Floyd 1954](../references.md#source-Floyd1954), Peekel1984: 377, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
+Its straight smaller branches are used for pig spears, for outrigger booms and for building ([Sorensen 1950](../references.md#source-Sorensen1950), [Floyd 1954](../references.md#source-Floyd1954), [Peekel 1984](../references.md#source-Peekel1984): 377, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
 In Vanuatu the sap serves for patching holes in wood.
 In other parts of the Pacific the gum, bark, leaves, roots, flowers and oil from the seeds are used in traditional medicine ([Gowers 1976](../references.md#source-Gowers1976):40, [Gardner & Pawley 2006](../references.md#source-GardnerandPawley2006)).
 Its macerated leaves are used to stupefy octopus in holes in the reef and its burnt fruit provide black hair dye.
 In the Ninigos, where Seimat is spoken, a brown dye is made from the yellowish milky sap ([Record 1945](../references.md#source-Record1945), [Sorensen 1950](../references.md#source-Sorensen1950)).

 Other species of Calophyllum grow inland, hence straight, and provide even better timber than C. inophyllum, including canoe hulls.
 C. kajewskii (syn.
 C. peekelii) is a rain forest tree than grows up to 50 m.